 Becoming familiar with particular electromagnetic signatures is helpful in quickly interpreting graphical data, but many times it is not the graphs that are the most important issue.
-Other patterns, such as time of due to power factor correction capacitor day, often provide the key to data interpretation.
+Other patterns, such as time of day, often provide the key to data interpretation.
 Patterns do not have to be graphical, but can also be textual in nature.
 Recognizing these additional patterns will be of great benefit in solving the power system puzzle.